Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Introduction

 \begin{theorem} For each $n \ge 1$, let $\bm{\sigma_n}$ be a uniform random separable permutation of size $n$.
 Then, the maximal length of an increasing subsequence in $\bm \si_n$ is sublinear in $n$, namely $\frac{\LIS(\bm{\sigma_n})}{n}$ converges to $0$ in probability. \end{theorem}

 Two remarks about this statement.
-First, the above sublinearity result does not only apply to separable permutations, but also to any permutation class with the same {\em permuton} limit -- see \cref{ssec:intro_proofs}.
-Second, as for cographs, we unfortunately did not find a better lower bound for $\LIS(\bm{\sigma_n})$ than the trivial $\sqrt{n}$ one (same argument as above where \eqref{eq:InequalityIndClique} is replaced by Erd\"os-Szekeres's Lemma).
+First, the above sublinearity result does not only apply to separable permutations, but also to any permutation class having a Brownian separable permuton as {\em permuton} limit -- see \cref{ssec:intro_proofs}.
+Second, as for cographs, we unfortunately did not find a better lower bound for $\LIS(\bm{\sigma_n})$ than the trivial $\sqrt{n}$ one.
+The same argument as above applies, where \eqref{eq:InequalityIndClique} is replaced by Erd\H{o}s--Szekeres's Lemma (see \emph{e.g.} \cite[Th.1.2]{Romik}).

 We make a further remark about the relation between \cref{thm:sublinear,thm:sublinear_SeparablePermutations}.
 Recall that for any permutation $\sigma$ of size $n$, its \emph{inversion graph} (denoted $\inversion(\sigma)$) is the unlabeled version of the graph with vertex set $\{1, \dots, n\}$ where there is an edge between $i$ and $j$ if and only if $i$ and $j$ form an inversion in $\sigma$, that is $(i-j)(\sigma(i)-\sigma(j))<0$.
 Clearly, through this correspondence, an increasing sequence in $\sigma$ is mapped to an independent set in $\inversion(\sigma)$.
 Nevertheless, \cref{thm:sublinear_SeparablePermutations} is not simply the translation of \cref{thm:sublinear} from the graph setting to the permutation setting.
 Indeed, since the inversion graph correspondence is not one-to-one, for $\bm{\sigma_n}$ a uniform random separable permutation, $\inversion({\bm \sigma_n})$ is not a uniform random unlabeled cograph.
 (We further note that defining $\inversion(\sigma)$ as a labeled cograph in the obvious manner, $\inversion({\bm \sigma_n})$ would also not be a uniform random labeled cograph.)